Jackson-Hao/Espressif-32/README_EN.md

 - 3. Open a terminal and enter `python manage.py` to run the framework
 - 4. Follow the prompts and enter the corresponding commands

-### Create a New Project
+### Creating a New Project
 > Again, before using this framework, please ensure that you have installed Python 3.8 or above, and have installed and configured PlatformIO and its CLI.

 - 1. Navigate to the root directory of this repository
 - 2. Open a terminal and enter `python manage.py --new [Project name]` to create a project named `[Project name]`
 - 3. Enter `python manage.py --select [Project name]` to select the newly created project and wait for PlatformIO initialization
-- 4. Enter `python manage.py --build` or use Visual Studio Code's PlatformIO plugin to compile
+- 4. Enter `python manage.py --build` or use the PlatformIO plugin in Visual Studio Code to compile
-- 5. Enter `python manage.py --upload` or use Visual Studio Code's PlatformIO plugin to upload the firmware
+- 5. Enter `python manage.py --upload` or use the PlatformIO plugin in Visual Studio Code to upload the firmware

-### Delete a Project
+### Deleting a Project
 - 1. Navigate to the root directory of this repository
 - 2. Open a terminal and enter `python manage.py --delete [Project name]` to delete the project named `[Project name]`
 > Warning: Deleting a project will delete all source files, please operate with caution
 > Warning: Do not directly delete the project folder, otherwise it may cause the framework to malfunction

 ### Advanced Operations
-#### Configure Dependencies
+#### Configuring Dependencies
 If you need to configure library dependencies for a project, go to the following file to configure:
-- `src/application/wifi_iot/app/{Service name}/CMakeLists.txt`: Configure the project's dependencies
+- `src/application/wifi_iot/app/{Service name}/CMakeLists.txt`: Configure the dependencies of the project
 - Add the required dependency library `include` paths in `INCLUDE_DIRS`
   - For example: `${CMAKE_SOURCE_DIR}/src/application/wifi_iot/app/startup/include`
 - Open the `platformio.ini` file in the root directory, refresh the current file, and wait for PlatformIO to automatically configure to make the dependencies effective

-### View Example Documentation
+### Viewing Example Documentation
-- This repository contains some commonly used IoT projects that can be used directly or modified according to your needs
+- This repository contains some commonly used IoT business projects that can be used directly or modified according to your needs
 - Please check the `Example Project List` and select an example project you need to use
 - The example projects in this repository have detailed documentation, which can be viewed in the `src/application/wifi_iot/app/{Service name}/docs/README.md` file

-### View Help Information
+### Viewing Help Information
 - `python manage.py -h` `python manage.py --help`: View help information

 ---